- Some users have stated on forums that their all-in-one Canon printers don't scan after they upgraded to Windows 10.

 So, that’s how you can fix an all-in-one Canon printer that doesn’t scan.
 Canon PIXMA MP160 users can also check out this article for further scanner fixes.
 We also do recommend you to try some manipulation in order to be sure the problem is fixed.
 You can also try to use a scanner software in order to maximize the tests.

-If the device is connected to WiFi, check if your computer is on the same network.
-Otherwise check the USB cable which is usually preferred in cases like this.
-Next step, make sure the printer is not busy (there’s a display with info or an LED for that) and that the device is not in offline mode (Start – Devices and Printers – right click on your printer and check status).
-Finally make sure you update drivers and install any recommended software provided by the manufacturer.
+If the connection is via WiFi, check if computer is on the same network.
+Otherwise check the USB cable.
+Next step, make sure the printer is not busy or the device is not in offline mode.
+Make sure you update drivers and install any recommended software from the manufacturer.